0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ### Manager Contract

 This contract serves as a permit control system for users and contracts.
-It allows other contracts to limit function calls to specific permit holders.
+It allows other contracts to limit function calls to specific permit holders using a deployed instance of this contract.
 The contract owner manages these permits and can issue them to users as required.
 The permits fall into two categories: regular and sudo.

 A regular permit grants a user access to functions that require it.
 On the other hand, a sudo permit gives a user the authority to issue regular permits.
 The contract owner and any user with a `SUDO_PERMIT` can bind regular permits to sudo permits.